PRELIMINARY INVENTORY OF THE HAL GLICKSMAN PAPERS, CIRCA 1927-2010

 Scope and Content Note

-Contains loan agreements and ephemera related to Glicksman's personal loans of art works to exhibitions.
+Contains loan agreements and ephemera related to Glicksman's personal loans of art

-Box 26, Folder 1-2
+box 26, folder 1-2

 Art societies and associations,